tastatham/identifying_urban_areas/README.md

 # Identifying urban areas
-This repository hosts all of the code (both analysis and figures) used in the "identifying urban areas: A new approach and comparison of national urban metrics with
+This repository hosts all of the code (both analysis and figures) used in the "identifying urban areas: A new approach and comparison of national urban metrics with gridded population data"

 ## Setting up computational environment & running analysis
 We initially setup the analysis to use pure Python but we quickly realised that current packages are limited when conducting international scale geospatial analysis.